-- (c) Approval of Instructional Program.
-(1) A proposed Instructional Program shall be approved or denied within 120 days of submission to the institute.
+- (c) Approval of Instructional Program. - (1) Applicants may submit proposed Instructional Programs to the institute.
+Such proposals must include information explaining the need for the Instructional Program and must specify how the proposed Instructional Program will meet the requirements of this Section including by providing: - (i) Proof that the applicant has a demonstrated record of success; - (ii) A list of the certificates that will be offered by the applicant's Instructional Program; - (iii) The required candidate qualifications; - (iv) The qualifications of Instructional Program instructors; - (v) The requirements for certification as a "certified intern teacher;" - (vi) The competencies required for each certificate offered; - (vii) An overview of the classroom instruction to be offered as part of the Instructional Program including how program instructors will train candidates on how to teach students critical thinking skills; and, - (viii) The assessment methods to be used including the final assessment. - (2) A proposed Instructional Program shall be approved or denied within 120 days of submission to the institute.
 If the institute does not approve an Instructional Program within the timeframe set forth in this Section, the application shall not be automatically approved.
 The institute may, but is not required to, permit the applicant to amend the application during or after the review period.
 The institute shall state the general reasons for a denial of an application in writing.
-There shall be no review of a denial by the committee or the board of trustees. - (2) Once the institute approves an applicant's Instructional Program, the applicant can commence instruction of candidates in accordance with the application and the requirements of this Section. - (3) The requirements of an approved Instructional Program shall be considered equivalent to the certification requirements applicable to other public schools of the state for purposes of subdivision (a-1) of section 2854 of the education law.
+There shall be no review of a denial by the committee or the board of trustees. - (3) Once the institute approves an applicant's Instructional Program, the applicant can commence instruction of candidates in accordance with the application and the requirements of this Section. - (4) The requirements of an approved Instructional Program shall be considered equivalent to the certification requirements applicable to other public schools of the state for purposes of paragraph (a-1) of subdivision three of section 2854 of the education law.